openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 To upgrade a Docker gear (when a security update is released to a package):

-1. Identify all the base cartridges that would be affected
+1. Identify all the base images that would be affected
 2. For each cartridge:
-   1. Rebuild the cartridge from its dockerfile
+   1. Rebuild the image from its dockerfile
+      * Not all base images will be under OpenShift control as any docker image can be a base image for a cartridge
    2. Store the new version of the cartridge image alongside the old one
    3. Mark all the applications using the old cartridge image as needing a rebuild
 3. For each application needing a rebuild